Kashyap2210/Weather-App/README.md

 # Weather App

 This is a Weather App That I Have Made Using API.
-THis showcases my ability to deal with API's and use them to make a project.
+This showcases my ability to deal with API's and use them to make a project.

 HTML,CSS are used for basic structure and styling of the page.
 JavaScript is used to give the functionality to the app.